hybrisPawelWiacek/YouTubeKnowledgeMiner/attached_assets/prd.md

   - Primary storage in Neon PostgreSQL (native to Replit)
   - pgvector extension for vector operations
   - Supabase primarily for authentication services
-  - Local storage fallback for anonymous users
+  - Database-backed anonymous session management

 ### 2. Authentication Strategy
 - Hybrid architecture supporting both anonymous and authenticated users:
   - Anonymous users can use core functionality without creating an account
-  - Local storage persistence for anonymous user data
+  - Server-side session-based management with database persistence
   - Strategic authentication prompts at key engagement points
   - Graceful transition from anonymous to authenticated state
 - Supabase is used specifically for authentication services: